Adult Life Enrichment Catalog

 Is it okay to just drop into a class at last minute?

-Sure.
+Sure, unless indicated otherwise in the description.
 Just give the instructor a courtesy call or email.

 How can I register?